 Those after a big, bright, bold display will love the Oppo Find X3 Pro.

 Interestingly, the 120Hz adaptive display supports a number of different modes depending on the content.
 10, 20, 24, 30, 60, 90, and 120Hz modes are all supported for native video playback.
+This feature didn’t ship at launch, but Oppo has since issued an update to the phone to enable these very low refresh rates.
 Lower refresh rates help save on power, meaning the display can consume up to 30% less energy than Oppo’s last-gen handset.
 That’s a pretty significant improvement.

 Performance: efficiency wins out over raw speed